-Note: Press the Auto Setup button, and the oscilloscope will set the trigger type to Edge.
+Note: Perform Auto Setup , and the oscilloscope will set the trigger type to Edge.

-15.5.3 Slope Trigger
+13.5.3 Slope Trigger

 The slope trigger looks for a rising or falling transition from one level to another level in the specified time range.
-For example, positive slope time is defined as the time difference between the two crossing points of trigger level lines A and

-B with the positive edge as shown in the figure below.
+For example, positive slope time is defined as the time difference between the two crossing points of trigger level lines A and B with the positive edge as shown in the figure below.

-Touch the Source area to select trigger source, and touch the Slope area to select rising or falling.
+Click the Source area to select the trigger source, and click the Slope area to select rising or falling.